DRAFT: Sleepwalker— Chapter 15: Ice Skating Uphill

 “Agent Ingersoll,” said a small, disheveled man with short-cropped gray hair as he approached with an outstretched hand.
 “I’m Timothy Saunders.
 How can I assist the FBI today?”

 Ingersoll took in Saunders’s coffee-spotted tie, threadbare shirt cuffs, and slightly askew glasses, fighting the urge to grind his teeth.
 Given how anxiously the man pumped his hand and his grip’s moist, clammy feel, at least he was eager to please.
-“Thanks for your time, Mister Saunders.
+“Thanks for your time, Mr. Saunders.
 I need access to surveillance feeds from last Tuesday afternoon.
 Could one of your people help me with that?”

 “Certainly—certainly,” Saunders said with a rapid nod.
 He pushed his glasses backward on his nose and gestured toward a workstation on the far side of the room.
 “As requested, Niles has the footage prepared for your review.
 I also have the ticket agent standing by in an interview room per your office’s request.”